BrooksLabUCSC/flair/README.md

 ```
 run with `--help` for description of optional arguments.

 Outputs the high-confidence isoforms in several formats: (1) `*isoforms.psl` or `.bed`, (2) `*isoforms.gtf`, as well as (3) an `*isoforms.fa` file of isoform sequences.
-If an annotation file is provided, the isoforms ID format will contain the transcript id, underscore, and then the gene id, like so: `EN*T*_EN*G*`.
+If an annotation file is provided, the isoforms ID format will contain the transcript id, underscore, and then the gene id, so it would look like `ENST*_ENSG*` if you're working with the GENCODE human annotation.
 If multiple TSSs/TESs are allowed (toggle with `--max_ends` or `--no_redundant`), then a `-1` or higher will be appended to the end of the isoform name for the isoforms that have identical splice junction chains and differ only by their TSS/TES.
 For the gene field, the gene that is assigned to the isoform is based on whichever annotated gene has the greatest number of splice junctions shared with the isoform.
-If there are no genes in the annotation which can be assigned to the isoform, a genomic coordinate is used (e.g. `chr*:100000`.
+If there are no genes in the annotation which can be assigned to the isoform, a genomic coordinate is used (e.g. `chr*:100000`).

 ### <a name="quantify"></a>flair quantify
 Convenience function to quantifying FLAIR isoform usage across samples using minimap2.
 If isoform quantification in TPM is desired, please use the `--tpm` option.
 If the user prefers [salmon](https://combine-lab.github.io/salmon/getting_started/) to quantify transcripts using their nanopore reads, please specify a path to salmon using `--salmon`.
 For all options run flair-quantify with `--help`.